twitocode/Tantalum/content/Notes/Religion/3 Review.md

 A:

 Q: Define Synoptic Gospels, which ones are they?
 A: The Gospels that have texts which when set side by side, show a similar account of the life and death of Jesus Christ.
-They are **Matthew, Mark, and Luke**
+They are **Matthew, Mark, and Lukeq**

 Q: Kingdom of God,